Over the past eight months, our intrepid search team has typed and scribbled reams of notes about our ERP options.

 If this had been a musical, a swell of violins, a roll of tympani drums and a final blaring chord of brass would have played.
 We were ready to decide.

 The tone of our project changed with that realization.
 An almost palpable shift could be felt in the room as the process went from fact-finding to active decision making.
-Although
+Although we all agreed on the basic strengths and weaknesses of the products, I suspect that each of us wanted to champion a favorite.
+As we moved ahead, that inclination grew.

 We built our decision matrix around a dozen categories such as business intelligence, messaging and industry commitment.
 We assigned weights to each, from a low of one to a high of five, based on each category's importance to the company.